jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sourdough/Discards/Pancakes.md

 ### Batter

 **For thick and fluffy pancakes:** Combine the wet and dry ingredients EXCEPT for the baking powder and baking soda.
 Whisk well, cover and chill overnight.
-The next day, sift the powders directly over the bowl and whisk again to combine.
-The texture should be thick, bubbly, and pourable.
-Add extra milk, 1 tbsp. at a time, to thin out the texture if needed.
+The next day, sift the powders directly over the bowl and whisk again to combine. **The consistency should be thick-ish, bubbly, and pourable.** Add extra milk, 1 tbsp. at a time, to thin out the texture if needed.
 Let the batter sit for at least 5 minutes to aerate; it should be nice and bubbly before using.
 The batter can be used cold.

 > Heat the milk slightly and soak the stiff starter, then homogenize it.